 Comparisons with previously published research

 The key clinical finding is the discrepancy between the HRQoL estimates in the dependent stroke category using the mapping approach and newer data, compared with those directly reported but using older data.
-The estimated multipliers are very similar to those presented in Dornan et al.,(12) for independent strokes but somewhat higher than those reported in that paper for dependent strokes.
+Our estimated multipliers are very similar to those presented in Dornan et al.,(12) for independent strokes but somewhat higher than those reported in that paper for dependent strokes.
 This is largely due to the distribution of mRS states within the Independent Stroke and Dependent Stroke categories, which for both categories of stroke are weighted towards less severe mRS states.
 In the case of dependent strokes (mRS 3-5), for example, only around 4% were the worst category (mRS 5), which has an estimated EQ-5D multiplier near zero, while three-quarters were in the least worst category (mRS 3), which has an estimated EQ-5D multiplier over 0.5.
 Such a finding could be explained by assuming that patient outcomes following stroke have improved due to better short term treatment and intervention.
 This highlights the importance of making use of more recent data where possible, given that healthcare systems change and improve.
 To do otherwise may be to misrepresent the costs and clinical consequences of modern treatment regimens for particular conditions. [j40]

 Limitations